super-linter/super-linter/README.md

 ### 23andMe Custom Behavior and Environment Variables

-23andMe's custom super-linter introduced the ability to group linters into linter packs, which can then be toggled on or off as a group.
+23andMe's custom super-linter introduced the ability to group linters into language packs, which can then be toggled on or off as a group.
 As a result, the `VALIDATE_[LANGUAGE]` variables behave differently from those in the base super-linter:

 - **All variables default to `false`, unless explicitly toggled to true.**
 - A single linter/language can appear in multiple linter packs.
-Its `VALIDATE_[LANGUAGE]` variable will be set to `true` if *any* of the linter packs containing it are marked `true`, *except*...
+Its `VALIDATE_[LANGUAGE]` variable will be set to `true` if *any* of the language packs containing it are marked `true`, *except*...
-- If there is an explicit `VALIDATE_[LANGUAGE]` variable for that specific linter/language, the variable will override all linter pack settings.
+- If there is an explicit `VALIDATE_[LANGUAGE]` variable for that specific linter/language, the variable will override all language pack settings.

 | **ENV VAR**                            | **Default Value**               | **Notes**                                                                                                                                                                                                                                                 |
 | -------------------------------------- | ------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |